Remi-Coulom/joedb/doc/source/vectors.rst

 record one by one.

-If a joedb file was created by a succession of different insertions and updates, then its loading performance will not be optimal.
+If a joedb file was created by a succession of different insertions and updates, then the storage of a column will not be contiguous in the joedb file, and loading performance will not be optimal.
 Optimal loading performance can be obtained by packing the file with :ref:`joedb_pack`.